pcraig3/fed-notes/src/articles/2021-06-21-you-dont-need-a-platform-you-need-one-thing-that-works.md

 ### Starting with simple

-I am not against planning, not at all.
-Planning is essential for any project to succeed.
-But I _am_ against [premature optimization](https://wiki.c2.com/?PrematureOptimization) and overdetermination.
+There’s nothing wrong with planning for the future; planning is essential for any project to succeed.
+What _is wrong_ is a plan-everything culture of [premature optimization](https://wiki.c2.com/?PrematureOptimization) and overdetermination.

 In [_Systemantics_](https://en.wikipedia.org/wiki/Systemantics), John Gall makes the following observation about complex systems: